 Through his network of leftist and progressive media makers, Matt has developed a niche for Position as the foremost provider of ecommerce and custom web-application development for independent media.

 Libby is a software developer with an interest building excellent, sustainable technical infrastructure for growing organizations.
-Born and raised in West Virginia, she didn’t find much support there for her interests in software and social justice.
-In 2014, she received a grant to study at the Recurse Center in Manhattan and moved to NYC.
+In 2014, she received a grant to study at the Recurse Center, which allowed her to move from her home state of West Virginia to NYC.

-At Recurse Center, Libby studied functional programming.
-After RC, she joined The Learning Collective, a group of activists teaching each other to create software for power-distant publics.
+After studying functional programming at RC, she joined The Learning Collective, a group of activists teaching each other to create software for power-distant publics.
 There she met Daniel Patterson, then a worker-owner at Position, who encouraged her to apply to work with Position.
-Libby has also spoken at conferences and technical meetups including Allied Media Conference, !!Con, AlterConf DC, and Haskell Users Group, and is on the leadership committee for the MergeSort NYC feminist hackerspace.
+Libby has also spoken at conferences and technical meetups including Allied Media Conference, !!Con, AlterConf DC, and Haskell Users Group.

 Cassie’s priority is writing high quality software for organizations doing important work.
 She works mostly in Ruby and Rails, and is currently interested in creative coding and generative lit.
 In her free time, she volunteers for Coalition for Queens and Girl Develop It.